What is Autism Spectrum Disorder

 Problems with social interaction and communication

-In children with ASD, we can see difficulty in maintaining eye contact, not responding to their name, difficulty in displaying their emotions or giving appropriate reactions, not engaging in certain childhood interactive games, not sharing their interest with others, using few to none hand-gestures and difficulty in understanding emotions and voice tone of people around them.
-With addition to these, children with ASD might have difficulty in understanding their own emotions or in expressing their emotions.
+In children with ASD, we can see difficulty in maintaining eye contact, not responding to their name, difficulty in displaying their emotions or giving appropriate reactions, not engaging in certain childhood interactive games, not sharing their interests with others, using few to no hand gestures and difficulty in understanding emotions and voice tone of people around them.
+In addition to these, children with ASD might have difficulty in understanding their own emotions or expressing their emotions.
 As autistic children start talking, they might have a very different tone of talking, sometimes like singing a song or even robotic type.
 They might also have very limited speaking and language skills.
-They might be more comfortable about speaking a certain topic which they are interested in but have difficulty with other conversations.
+They might be more comfortable about speaking a certain topic in which they are interested in but have difficulty with other conversations.

 Restricted or repetitive patterns of activities or behavior

-This can include repetitive movements like running back and forth, flapping their arms, rocking or even spinning.
-Children with autism can be seen lining up objects such as their toys in a strict disciplined order and having difficulty if they have to face any kind of change with the same order.
-Children with ASD might be attached to strict routines and habits and get upset if there is any change and might repeat words or phrases which they hear someone say, over and over again.
-Autistic children might also sometimes have unusual reactions and emotional connections to certain smells, sounds or tastes.
+This can include repetitive movements like running back and forth, flapping their arms, rocking, or even spinning.
+Children with autism can be seen lining up objects such as their toys in a strict disciplined order and having difficulty if they have to face any kind of change in the same order.
+Children with ASD might be attached to strict routines and habits and get upset if there is any change and might repeat words or phrases that they hear someone say, over and over again.
+Autistic children might also sometimes have unusual reactions and emotional connections to certain smells, sounds, or tastes.
 They might also have exceptional talents in certain areas like music or memory capabilities.

 For a child to be diagnosed with Autism, both of these two symptoms should be present.
-People with Autism might have their own way of leaning, paying attention or moving which might be different than that of the general population.
+People with Autism might have their own way of learning, paying attention, or moving which might be different than that of the general population.

 There can be various causes for an individual to have ASD and therefore there is no one exact cause.
 ASD can be caused because of any genetic predisposition or certain genetic mutations.
 It can also be caused by Fragile X syndrome or any other kind of genetic abnormalities.
-Few other causes can be metabolic imbalances, exposure to heavy metals or environmental toxins, low birth weight, maternal history of infections or fetal exposure to any medications which might have effects to the fetus.
+A few other causes can be metabolic imbalances, exposure to heavy metals or environmental toxins, low birth weight, maternal history of infections, or fetal exposure to any medications that might have effects on the fetus.